UBC-LFS/lfs-canvas-syllabus/README.md

 1. First, clone this repo. `git clone https://github.com/UBC-LFS/lfs-canvas-syllabus.git`
 1. Then cd into the repo. `cd lfs-canvas-syllabus`
 1. Run the installation script. `npm install` (If you see `babel-node: command not found`, you've missed this step.)
-1. Create a `.env` file.
+1. Create a `.env` file. `touch .env`.
 This is where you'll specify the URL and token as show below.
 Don't add quotes.
 You can swap out the domain if you want to run it off production.
 ```
 CANVAS_API_TOKEN=PLACE YOUR TOKEN HERE
 CANVAS_API_DOMAIN=https://ubc.beta.instructure.com/api/v1